 Noise by Part of Smith Mills

 Average noise levels for Smith Mills residents, grouped by direction from the center of Smith Mills.
-Northern Smith Mills carries the highest population-weighted average; Southern Smith Mills carries the lowest.
-Just 22% of residents in Southern Smith Mills live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Smith Mills.
+The highest population-weighted average is in northwestern Smith Mills; the lowest is in southeastern Smith Mills, where just 18% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Eastern Smith Mills

-Northern Smith Mills sounds about 52% louder than Southern Smith Mills to the human ear, a 6.0 dBA gap.
+To the human ear, noise in northwestern Smith Mills sounds about 53% louder than in southeastern Smith Mills, a 6.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-195 do you need to be?